3 Day Notice to Pay Rent or Quit – Los Angeles, West Hollywood, Beverly Hills and Section 8 Compliant

 |Prepared By: Melissa C. Marsh, Los Angeles Landlord-Tenant Attorney

 Every eviction is based on a notice.
 That notice is often a Three Day Notice to Pay Rent or Quit and I cannot reiterate enough how important it is to have an attorney prepare the Three Day Notice to Pay Rent or Quit.
 Yes they are available on the internet, but they should not be relied upon.
 Why?
-Some attorneys put them out there to get your business, quote a low fee for an uncontested eviction (which rarely occurs) and then on the day of trial, or just before, advise you that the Notice you downloaded off the internet was not filled out properly.
-In other cases, the property many be under a rent stabilization ordinance and in those rent controlled jurisdictions like Los Angeles, West Hollywood and Beverly Hills, it is advisable to have the Three Day Notice to Pay Rent or Quit reflect the rules.
-In still other cases, the tenant may be a Section 8 tenant, and notices served on a Section 8 tenant have additional rules.
-Now you might not be out any money for that free Three Day Pay or Quit Notice you downloaded off the internet, but how much rent have you lost?
+Some attorneys put them out there to get your business, quote a low fee for an uncontested eviction (which rarely occurs) and then on the day of trial, or just before, advise you that the Three Day Notice you downloaded off the internet was not filled out properly.
+In other cases, the property many be under a rent stabilization ordinance and in those rent controlled jurisdictions like Los Angeles, West Hollywood, Beverly Hills, and Santa Monica additional rules apply.
+In still other cases, the tenant may be a Section 8 tenant, and notices served on a Section 8 tenant have even more rules.
+Now you might not be out any money for that free Three Day Notice to Pay Rent or Quit you downloaded off the internet, but how much rent have you lost?
 How much time have you lost?

 Poorly written Residential Lease Agreements and Commercial Leases may further alter the rules of what is required in a Notice to Pay Rent or Quit, which may in turn require a form Three Day Notice to Pay Rent or Quit to be amended.